Skip to Main Content

 Writing in dance seeks to examine and construct meaning by finding potential answers to questions.
 It is incredibly varied.
 It requires an attention to detail, a critical eye, and most important the ability to analyze and explain the “why” and how it may intersect with other disciplines, such as psychology.

-LOOK FOR SOURCES: Once you identify some sources, scan and read summaries, intros, to see what may or may not work.
+LOCATING SOURCES: Once you identify some sources using the library databases, scan and read summaries, intros, and determine what may or may not work based on your topic.

 HELP!: Need more research help?
-Contact me or chat with a reference librarian (in person, phone, email, chat, or text!
+Contact me or chat with a reference librarian (in person (CCC 104), phone, email, chat, or text!
 So many options!).

 HIGHLIGHTED BOOKS